-Mabey Hire has worked in conjunction with two of its customers to launch two new products which increase site health and safety, improve project productivity and reduce man hours.
+Mabey Hire has collaborated with two of its customers to launch two new products that improve site health and safety, project productivity, and man hours.

-Q-Kap, which has already been short-listed for an award, was developed and launched into the construction market in conjunction with Kitchin Plant Hire.
-The second product, Trench Sheet Extractor with safety chain was developed by Mabey Hire following customer liaison with Black & Veatch.
+Q-Kap, which has already been nominated for an award, was created and introduced to the construction market in collaboration with Kitchin Plant Hire.
+Mabey Hire developed the second product, the Trench Sheet Extractor with safety chain, after consulting with Black & Veatch.

-Q-Kap is a universal trench sheet driving tool that fits directly to the quick hitch of an excavator.
-Designed by owner/operator Ollie Kitchin of Kitchin Plant Hire, trials of the product were completed by civil engineering company JN Bentley during a project at Yorkshire Water sites.
-The trials resulted in Q-Kap being nominated for a Yorkshire Water TAP safety award by the JN Bentley team.
+Q-Kap is a universal trench sheet driving tool that attaches directly to an excavator’s quick hitch.
+Trials of the product, designed by Kitchin Plant Hire owner/operator Ollie Kitchin, were completed by civil engineering firm JN Bentley during a project at Yorkshire Water sites.
+The JN Bentley team nominated Q-Kap for a Yorkshire Water TAP safety award as a result of the trials.

-The new innovation eliminates the need for working at height to position a traditional drive cap.
-It also means no time is lost when moving a drive cap from sheet to sheet.
-Plus, Q-Kap can easily move up and down a line of sheets and cover two sheets at one time to align the tops and simplify the installation of edge protection.
+Working at height is no longer required to position a traditional drive cap thanks to the new innovation.
+It also saves time when moving a drive cap from sheet to sheet.
+Furthermore, Q-Kap can easily move up and down a line of sheets and cover two sheets at once to align the tops and simplify edge protection installation.

-Ollie Kitchin, said: “The issues of health and safety onsite are rightly becoming more of a focus in the construction industry.
-From my own experiences I identified a solution to an important issue and knew I wanted to work with the team at Mabey Hire to bring this and its related benefits to the industry.
+“The issues of health and safety onsite are rightly becoming more of a focus in the construction industry,” said Ollie Kitchin.
+From my own experiences, I identified a solution to a critical issue and knew I wanted to collaborate with the Mabey Hire team to bring this and its associated benefits to the industry.

-“Q-Kap has clearly demonstrated that it is a product which addresses the needs of today’s construction industry.
-It offers significant benefits with regard to health and safety and the productivity of staff.
-With an award nomination already under its belt from trials, I predict further accolades in the near future.”
+“Q-Kap has clearly demonstrated that it is a product that addresses today’s construction industry needs.”
+It provides significant advantages in terms of employee health and safety as well as productivity.
+With an award nomination already under its belt from the trials, I anticipate more accolades in the near future.”

-The seven-tonne Trench Sheet Extractor with safety chain is also a unique innovation.
-The extractor is fitted with a secondary safety device independent to the main attachment point, ensuring that the risks associated with incorrect attachment or damage to the wing screw will not result in the trench sheet becoming detached from the extractor.
+A unique innovation is the seven-tonne Trench Sheet Extractor with safety chain.
+The extractor is equipped with a secondary safety device that is independent of the main attachment point, ensuring that the risks associated with incorrect attachment or wing screw damage do not result in the trench sheet becoming detached from the extractor.

-Mark Rooney, managing director at Mabey Hire, said: “The needs of our customers, health and safety and productivity of staff are of vital importance to Mabey Hire.
-Working with our customers and constantly learning from the on-site use of equipment ensures we can be innovative, respond to demands and bring new valuable products to the market.
+“The needs of our customers, health and safety, and employee productivity are all critical to Mabey Hire,” said Mark Rooney, managing director.
+Working with our customers and constantly learning from on-site equipment use allows us to be innovative, respond to demands, and bring new valuable products to market.

-A specialist manufacturer, supplier and contractor of modular and proprietary temporary works equipment for ground support, refurbishment, bridging and access systems, Mabey Hire has seen its turnover increase from £28.6m to £34.8m in the last 12 months.
+Mabey Hire, a specialist manufacturer, supplier, and contractor of modular and proprietary temporary works equipment for ground support, refurbishment, bridging, and access systems, has increased its turnover from £28.6 million to £34.8 million in the last year.

-The 150 year old family-owned company has recruited an additional 66 staff in the last year and now employs almost 400 people at its 18 depots around the UK.
+The 150-year-old family-owned business has added 66 employees in the last year and now employs nearly 400 people across the UK at its 18 depots.